Harry Potter and the Chamber of Secrets (video game): PlayStation

 The PlayStation version of the game is a sequel to the Harry Potter and the Philosopher's Stone game and was also developed by Argonaut Games.
-It retains many elements and graphics from its predecessor but with some places in Hogwarts being expanded or moved as well as new mini-games that are played as the storyline progresses.
-Unlike other versions, most of the new spells learned from attending classes are upgrades from the previous game.
+It retains many elements and graphics from its predecessor but with some places in Hogwarts being modified as well as new mini-games that are introduced as the storyline progresses.
+Most of the new spells learned from attending classes are upgrades from the previous game.

-PlayStation 2, Xbox and GameCube
+PlayStation 2, Xbox, and GameCube

-There are also slight differences between the three other console versions of the game.
-The GameCube, PlayStation 2 and Xbox versions of the game allow the player to access a broom and enter free-flight mode.
+Developed by EA UK and Eurocom, the GameCube, PlayStation 2 and Xbox versions of the game allow the player to access a broom and enter free-flight mode.
 While the PlayStation 2 version allows the player to land anywhere they want, in the Xbox and GameCube version the landing zones are limited.
-In the GameCube version, there is an exclusive feature involving GC–GBA connectivity that allows a secret room to be opened in the GC version when connected with the GBA version of the game.
+In the GameCube version, there is an exclusive feature involving GC–GBA connectivity that allows a secret room to be opened when the two versions are connected.

-PC/MAC
+Windows and Mac

-The PC/Mac version of the game, which was created by a different developer than the console versions, features completely different levels and gameplay from the console cousins.
+The Microsoft Windows and Mac version of the game was developed by KnowWonder and Westlake Interactive.
 The game features the same graphics and character design as the Philosopher's Stone (PC).
-It also retains some of the spells learned in the previous game and involves the player learning new spells by attending more classes at Hogwarts.
+It retains some of the spells learned in the previous game and involves the player learning new spells by attending more classes at Hogwarts.

 Game Boy Color

-The Game Boy Color version is a typical role-playing game.
-However, Harry Potter, Ron Weasley, Hermione Granger and Gilderoy Lockhart are all playable characters at various points in the game.
+Developed by Griptonite Games, the Game Boy Color version is a role-playing game.
+Harry Potter, Ron Weasley, Hermione Granger and Gilderoy Lockhart are all playable characters at various points in the game.

 Game Boy Advance

-The Game Boy Advance version has the fewest spells.
-It is based on the PS2/Xbox/GC and Mac versions.
-It is mostly made up of mini-quests (unlike other versions).
+Developed by Eurocom, the Game Boy Advance version has the fewest spells and is mostly made up of mini-quests.